heinn-dev/blender_psd/README.md

 About
 =========
-Experimental Blender (4.x, 5.x) add-on that allows you to seamlessly edit a PSD file's layers in Photoshop and Blender at the same time.
+Experimental Blender (4.x, 5.x, only tested on 4.5 and 5.0) add-on that allows you to seamlessly edit a PSD file's layers in Photoshop and Blender at the same time.
 Any changes you make in Blender will immediately sync with Photoshop upon hitting save, and similarly, hitting save in Photoshop will see your changes immediately reflected in Blender.
 There's also an approximate live preview of the PSD composite, among some features to make it easier to paint.

 <img width="305" height="901" alt="image" src="https://github.com/user-attachments/assets/31244df1-3739-485d-abc6-d1c6c4a8a53c" />